 1. Chat Response Time

-A short chat response time is crucial for maintaining a positive user experience, as customers typically expect quick responses when using live chat.
-Conversely, prolonged response times can lead to customer frustration, potentially impacting their overall perception of the brand or service.
+A short chat response time is important for maintaining a positive user experience.
+Long response times lead to customer frustration, potentially impacting their overall perception of the brand or service.

 How to measure it:

-To measure chat response time, you will need to:
+To measure chat response time, use this formula:

 2. Chat Duration

-Chat duration refers to the total time a live chat session lasts, from the moment a customer initiates a chat to the moment the chat session is ended or closed by either the customer or the agent.
+Chat Duration is the total length of a live chat session, measured from when a customer initiates the conversation until it is closed by either the agent or the customer.

 How to measure it: